 - Language barrier.
 Surprisingly, people may not consider the potential communication issues with their weight loss surgeon.
 If even the smallest detail gets lost in translation, it could cause some very serious problems after surgery.

 - Medication.
 Unfortunately, it is not unheard of to find counterfeit medications during a medical tourism journey.
 The drugs may be of poor quality, or contain unhealthy – even hazardous – ingredients used as filler.
 Also, antibiotic resistance is a global problem, and resistant bacteria may be more common in other countries than in the United States.

 - Legal.
 Different countries have different legal procedures.
 If a patient needs to file suit due to a mishandled surgery, using a foreign weight loss center may make compensation for injuries sustained very difficult to receive.

 - Travel, especially by plane.
 Flying after surgery can increase the risk for blood clots.

-Choose Expert Surgical and Stay Close to Home
+Choose The Bariatric Experts and Stay Close to Home